 Red Hat, Inc. (RHT) Downgraded by Vetr Inc.

-They currently have a $81.50 target price on the open-source software company's stock.
-Vetr 's price target indicates a potential upside of 11.49% from the company's current price.
+They currently have a $81.50 price objective on the open-source software company's stock.
+Vetr 's price objective would suggest a potential upside of 10.43% from the company's previous close.

 Comments